vijdan-anjum/myLocalResto/README.md

 # Supported Local Restaurants in Manitoba
+An API that will provide you with general information about restaurants in Manitoba.

-The API will return a list of supported cities within Manitoba with the list of local restaurants (restaurant name, location).
-Along with that, the API can return a list of opening and closing times of supported restaurant with city name, restaurant name, and a boolean for whether or not they are open at midnight.
-The APIs will also return a list of supported restaurants with cuisine types and the city it is in.
+The API will return a list of supported cities within Manitoba that in turn will provide a list of local restaurants (restaurant name, location) for the selected cities.
+In addition to this, the API can return the opening and closing times of supported restaurants with their city names, restaurant names, and a boolean indicating whether or not they are open at midnight.
+The APIs can also return a list of supported restaurants including their cuisine types and the city they are in.

 ## API documentation
 Our API is a simple API, which only uses GET requests to access the information.
 You can perform the GET request at: